How dog friendly are we?

 - We ask that you bring your pet’s bed and bedding to provide a familiar environment in otherwise strange surroundings.
 If they normally sleep in a crate, then bring it along.

-- We provide a water bowl, some spare poop bags and hopefully later this year a small edible treat for your pet.
+- We provide a water bowl, some spare poop bags and at Beachscape and Tides a small edible treat for your pet.

 - It’s a good idea to bring sufficient towels and rugs to dry and clean your pet and to protect floors etc. The beach is pure sand, and the sea very wet, so you can guarantee your pet will have a whale of a time getting sandy and wet and expecting you to clean him up afterwards!
 We do ask that you keep them off the beds and the sofas, as their claws can rip through the leather, the sand stains the bedlinen and the hairs are very difficult to remove.